Human cannonball

-The human cannonball act is a performance in which a person who acts as the "cannonball" is ejected from a specially designed cylinder that has been designed to resemble a cannon.
-The human cannonball lands on a horizontal net or inflated bag placed at the landing point, as predicted by physics.
+The human cannonball act is a performance in which a person who acts as the "cannonball" is ejected from a cylinder that has been specially designed to resemble a cannon.
+The human cannonball lands on a horizontal net or inflated bag placed at the predicted landing point.
 Outdoor performances may aim at a body of water.

 History

+William Leonard Hunt, known in the circus world as "The Great Farini", conceived and designed the basic act in the early 1870s, filing a patent for launching a human projectile in 1871.
+Hunt's cannon used rubber springs to launch a person from the cannon, limiting the distance they could be launched.
+His adopted son, Samuel Wasgate, was the first to perform as the human projectile, dressed in female clothing and billed as "Lulu" in an 1873 act referred to as the "Lulu Leap".

-The first "human" cannonball, launched in 1877 at the Royal Aquarium in London, was a 17-year-old girl called "Zazel", whose real name was Rossa Matilda Richter.
-She was launched by a spring-style cannon invented by the Canadian William Leonard Hunt ("The Great Farini").
+The first act billed as a "human cannonball", launched in 1877 at the Royal Aquarium in London using the same contraption used for the "Lulu Leap", was the 17-year-old Rossa Matilda Richter, going by the stage name "Zazel".
+Richter is often erroneously credited with being the first performer of the act.
 She later toured with the P.T.
 Barnum Circus.
-Farini's cannon used rubber springs to launch a person from the cannon, limiting the distance they could be launched.
 Richter's career as a human cannonball ended when she broke her back during an unrelated tightrope act.

-In the 1920s, Ildebrando Zacchini invented a cannon that used compressed air to launch a human cannonball.
-Zacchini shot his son Hugo Zacchini out of the compressed air cannon.
+During World War I, Ildebrando Zacchini proposed using spring-loaded cannons to shoot Italian soldiers across enemy lines, but the Italian government considered the plan too risky.
+In Cairo in 1922, Zacchini invented a cannon that used compressed air to launch a human.
+He first tested his new cannon with his son Bruno Zacchini, and after traveling back to Italy, Ringling Brothers scouts invited the Zacchini family to the United States.
 Members of the Zacchini family were later inducted into the Ringling Brothers Circus Hall of Fame.